Annette Kerr

 Catherine Annette Kerr Peacock (2 July 1920 – 23 September 2013), known professionally as Annette Kerr, was a Scottish born actress of film, television and stage.

 Life and career

-During her childhood, Kerr moved with her family from her birthplace in Scotland to Watford, Hertfordshire, where he father worked as a physiotherapist.
+During her childhood, Kerr moved with her family from her birthplace in Scotland to Watford, Hertfordshire, where her father worked as a physiotherapist.
 She made her theatrical debut at the Watford Palace Theatre, and later trained at the Central School of Speech and Drama in London.

 Frequent reference to Kerr is made in The Kenneth Williams Diaries (edited by Russell Davies).
 Kerr and Williams were close friends, and worked together in several stage productions. following their first meeting in 1949.
 At one point, Williams proposed to her.

 Kerr's television appearances included roles in series such as the pilot episode - "Identified" - of Anderson's live-action series UFO (1970), London's Burning (1992) and One Foot in the Grave.
 She had a recurring role in 2point4 Children (1991-1999, as Dora Grimes).